VaniaCortez/VaniaCortez.GitHub.io/ManufacturingPlant.md

 Silica is considered a gangue mineral, meaning that it is a mineral that is unwanted and not valuable.
 In iron ore flotation, silica is often present in the ore and can be separated from the valuable iron minerals using various reagents such as Amina.

-In this analysis, we can estimate the concentration of silica in iron ore, thus reducing the amount of time and resources needed for the detection process during iron ore processing.
+In this analysis, we can provide an approximation of the concentration of silica in iron ore, thus reducing the amount of time and resources needed for the detection process during iron ore processing.

 To conduct this data analysis, I used a browser-based Python called Deepnote.